duleorlovic/blog/_posts/2015-01-11-good-rails-exception-notification-better-than-tests.markdown

 {% endhighlight %}

 You can see that there is also `javascript-required-page` where people is redirected when js is not enabled.
 This happens very rare.
-Put this in layout file, for pages after user login (and search boots not).
+Put this in layout file, for pages after user login (and search bots not).

 {% highlight ruby %}